 Graham Russell had not written a hit for the group since The One That You Love in 1981, and here the boys relied on Meatloaf’s songwriter and sideman Jim Steinman (below) to provide what was a typically bombastic, overblown and somewhat pretentious power ballad, crammed full of dramatic musical flourishes, anti-climaxes and florid lyrics with the Steinman brand of rock opera excess stamped across the whole production.

-One of Steinman’s lyrical devices was to see how many different ways he could say the same thing repeatedly, whilst simultaneously racheting up the drama, volume and expectations of the listener, and this was emphasized here, so that following a tinkling piano intro Hitchcock then enumerates compulsively the things he knows how to do – cry, find answers, lie, fake it, scheme, tell the truth, dream, touch, prove, pull someone closer, and let them loose- followed by predictable greeting card imagery – hearts beating like a drum, stars shining like spotlights, and beacons brightening the darkness – no wonder this guy’s been left trying to make love out of nothing at all, but for Steinman excess was success, less was never an option, he knew how to create hit songs, and this was no exception.
+One of Steinman’s lyrical devices was to see how many different ways he could say the same thing repeatedly, whilst simultaneously racheting up the drama, volume and expectations of the listener, and this was emphasized here.
+Following a tinkling piano intro Hitchcock then enumerates compulsively the things he knows how to do – cry, find answers, lie, fake it, scheme, tell the truth, dream, touch, prove, pull someone closer, and let them loose- followed by predictable greeting card imagery – hearts beating like a drum, stars shining like spotlights, and beacons brightening the darkness – no wonder this guy’s been left trying to make love out of nothing at all; but for Steinman excess was success, less was never an option, he knew how to create hit songs, and this was no exception.

 The song was originally included as a new track on the band’s first Greatest Hits compilation album released in 1983, and is a reworking of the main title theme from the 1980 movie A Small Circle of Friends, for which Jim Steinman wrote the score.
 Steinman originally offered the song along with Total Eclipse Of The Heart to Meat Loaf (below with Steinman) for his Midnight At The Lost And Found album, however Meat Loaf’s record company Epic/Cleveland refused to pay Steinman his asking fee for the songs, so Steinman offered Total Eclipse to Bonnie Tyler and this one to Air Supply.

 By 1983 Air Supply had changed much of their classic lineup, both in the recording studio and on tour, but Steinman had preferred to use his own musos, and opted for Bruce Springsteen’s E-Street Band members , Roy Bittan on synthesizer and keyboards and Max Weinberg on drums, to musically underscore the record with extra clout and muscularity.
-Rick Derringer (above), who was previously guitarist for The McCoys and Johnny Winter provided the electric guitar solos that so dramatically distinguished Making Love (Out of Nothing At All) from all previous Air Supply songs, where gutsy power ballad guitar solos had been eschewed for understated, restrained in-fills, just before Russell Hitchcock would re-emerge to complete songs with his helium-infused tenor finales.
+Rick Derringer (above), who was previously guitarist for The McCoys and Johnny Winter provided the electric guitar solos that so dramatically distinguished Making Love (Out of Nothing At All) from all previous Air Supply songs, where gutsy power ballad guitar solos had been eschewed for understated, string-drenched in-fills, just before Russell Hitchcock would re-emerge to complete songs with his helium-infused tenor finales.

 The song was only slightly toned down for the more decidedly MOR tastes of the Air Supply fanbase, it certainly worked, charting #2 in the US (#45 in Aust.), it was only kept from the top spot by another Steinman song, Bonnie Tyler’s Total Eclipse of the Heart, giving Steinman consecutive peak charters in the USA at this time.
 Tyler would also record a memorable eight minute cover version of Making Love (Out Of Nothing At All) for her album Free Spirit, in 1995.